Last Updated on 2 days by Amelia Johansson

 - Shortcut Keys to Launch Popular Channels.

-- It offers USB extender which is best for Wall-Mounted TV.
+- It offers a USB extender which is best for Wall-Mounted TV.

 - Has the best Range for Bluetooth and WiFi.